Carroll College: Student life

 Carroll College has a female-to-male student ratio of nearly 3:2 (60%/40%).
 Montana residents comprise just under half of the total student body (Montana/Out-of-State: 45%/55%).
 Of students reporting a religious preference, 44% are Catholic.
-From an admissions standpoint, U.S. News & World Report indicates Carroll as being "more selective" with an average incoming GPA of 3.46, an ACT of 25, an average SAT (before March 1, 2016) of 1645, and an average SAT (after March 1, 2016) of 1145.
+From an admissions standpoint, US News & World Report indicates Carroll as being "more selective" with an average incoming GPA of 3.46, an ACT of 25, an average SAT (before March 1, 2016) of 1645, and an average SAT (after March 1, 2016) of 1145.
 Tuition and fees for the 2023 academic year are $37,828.
 Out-of-state tuition is the same as the original tuition.
 Total estimated attendance (with room and board) is approximately $40,220.

 Carroll has over 35 active student clubs or student groups that host nearly 350 events annually.
 Groups include CAMP, or Carroll Adventuring and Mountaineers Program, Carroll Crazies, Up 'Til Dawn, Saints' Swing Dance Society, Engineers Without Borders, Carroll Student Activities (CSA), and Carroll Outreach Team.

 CAMP offers mountain biking, kayaking, trail running, hiking, backpacking, cross country skiing, downhill skiing, and more.
 CAMP provides trips for students to explore the outdoors during academic breaks, such as a spring break to Moab, Utah.
 The Carroll College newspaper, The Prospector, is student-run and student-written.

 Academics

 Carroll College offers numerous academic majors in the major liberal arts and life sciences, as well as engineering, education, computer science, nursing, physics, ROTC, and theology.
 The school offers as well as several medical pre-professional programs including pre-seminary, pre-med, pre-dental, pre-pharmacy and pre-veterinary.
 The school is known for a higher than average rate of acceptance of its students into medical school.
 The national average medical school acceptance rate is approximately 44%.
 Carroll College students have an 85% average acceptance into med school and dental school.
 Unique to the college is a Human-Animal Bond Program, now anthrozoology.
 It offered the first such undergraduate degree in the US.

-The college was ranked by U.S. News & World Report as the #1 Regional College in the West in the 2021 edition of America's Best Colleges.
+The college was ranked by US News & World Report as the #1 Regional College in the West in the 2021 edition of America's Best Colleges.
 Carroll College held this ranking for 10 consecutive years.